OHNLP/covid19vaxae/README.md

 ## Code

-There are some Jupyter Notebooks for data exploration.
+There are some Jupyter notebooks for data exploration.

 - data_preprocessing.ipynb: create dataset from the raw data.
 - nlp_tasks: Simple NLP classification workflow.

+If you don't have an local environment to run these notebook, you could use the free version of Google Colab (https://colab.research.google.com/) or Deepnote (https://deepnote.com/).
+The basic machine is free and good enough for running these Jupyter notebooks.